convox/docs/docs/console/audit.md

 # Audit Logs

 Audit Logs provide a detailed record of all changes made to your Racks and applications through the Convox API.
-Every write operation — including deployments, environment variable changes, scaling updates, and infrastructure modifications — is captured with contextual metadata.
+Every write operation, including deployments, environment variable changes, scaling updates, and infrastructure modifications, is captured with contextual metadata.

 > Audit Logs are available on Pro and Enterprise [Console plans](/console/support-plans).